 By using method 1 for computing excess deaths we can observe that there is a large variation for excess deaths over time (Figure 3 - Left).
 Excess deaths of -10% to +10% were relatively normal over the period of 1960 to 2021.
 We can also observe that there are noticeable trends in excess deaths which track rising or falling deaths (due to population increases/decreases) in given age groups.
-For example, we can observe that for the 40-49 age group excess deaths tended to be -10% in the 1970s but above 10% in the 1990s.
+For example, we can observe that for the 40-49 age group excess deaths tended to be -10% in the 1970s but about 0% in the 1990s and 2000s.
 These variations are likely due to the baby boom generation passing by this age group during the 1990s, which led to a correspondent trend in increase in deaths.

-We can also observe that 2020 and 2021 were abnormal events as excess deaths reached 25% to 35% in age cohorts from 40 to 79.
-This occurred both in 2020 and 2021, a time when Covid-19 vaccinations were already rolled out.
-Curiously, the Covid-19 pandemic did not seem to lead to significant excess deaths in older age groups of 80-89 and 90-99.
-The 80-89 age group does show that excess deaths are statistically significant in 2020 with a jump that corresponds to more than 5 standard deviations of normal change.
+We can also observe that 2020 and 2021 were abnormal events as excess deaths reached about 20% in age cohorts from 50 to 79.
+This occurred both in 2020, and in 2021, a time when Covid-19 vaccinations were already rolled out.
+Curiously, the Covid-19 pandemic did not seem to lead to significant excess deaths in older age groups of and 90-99.
+For the 80-89 age group excess deaths were statistically significant in 2020 (at 4 sd) but not in 2021.

-When looking at normalised excess deaths (Figure 3 - Right), we can observe that the jump in excess deaths during the pandemic years corresponded to 3 to 8 standard deviations, with the exception of the 90-99 age group that looked unaffected by the pandemic in terms of excess mortality.
+When looking at normalised excess deaths (Figure 3 - Right), we can observe that the jump in excess deaths during the pandemic years corresponded to 2 to 4 standard deviations, with the exception of the 90-99 age group that looked unaffected by the pandemic in terms of excess mortality.
+Using this method we would have trouble stating that the Covid-19 pandemic years of 2020 and 2021 showed very large excess mortality when placed in historical context.

-We should now emphasise that, it will be clear when comparing excess deaths using method 1 (using prior N-year average of deaths as baseline), with those using method 2, that method 1 is inappropriate in estimating excess mortality.
+We should now emphasise that, it will be clear when comparing excess deaths using method 1 (using prior Nyear average of deaths as baseline), with those using method 2, that method 1 is inappropriate for estimating excess mortality.
 The volatility of the changes in excess mortality as well as the problem that age group populations oscillate over time, make this measurement inaccurate.
 This could then lead to misguided assessments and consequently erroneous policy actions.